3p1cPh4r40h/ACE/README.md

 - Show 10 examples for each class randomly pulled from training and testing sets (and visualize how they were generated).
 - Try using concurrent dilation layers with different rates (as opposed to a single rate and feeding dilation layers into each other).
 Can feed into your attention mechanism.
 - Moving around the attention mechnism (early, mid and late attention).
+- Create a program to transpose the data (working from the central 12 bins, moving up 6 semitones and down 6 semitones while adjusting labels accordingly).
+    - Could also add logic to create copies of every piece of data along with all of their labels (i.e. E=Fb, so any instances of the label E could be copied with the label Fb and still be valid); however, this has other possible side effects, as future labels depend on previous labels when transcribing chords.

 ## References